GitauHarrison/notes/load_multiple_users.md

 {% endblock %}
 ```

-I retrieve the flash messages from `get_flashed_messages()` function and save them in a `messages` variable.
-I can then loop through the messages and display them.
+We retrieve the flash messages from `get_flashed_messages()` function and save them in a `messages` variable.
+We can then loop through the messages and display them.

 ### Update The Homepage

 At the moment, both the teacher and the student have access to the same home page.
-I would like to ensure that each user has access to the right home page, in the event that we may consider to use this page as a dashboard where only the current user's information if to be viewed.
+We would like to ensure that each user has access to the right home page, in the event that we may consider to use this page as a dashboard where only the current user's information is to be viewed.

 Let us update our `routes` module.